Dwijad/Dockerize-Kafka-Connect/README.md

 ### Run

-Create container from the docker image if the kafka broker's listener mode is configured on `PLAINTEXT` or `SASL_PLAINTEXT`  as described below (Use case - I and Use case - IV)
+Create container from docker image if the kafka broker's listener mode is configured on `PLAINTEXT` or `SASL_PLAINTEXT`  as described below (Use case - I and Use case - IV)

 If the kafka broker is running on `SASL_SSL` or `SSL` mode then rebuild the docker image as described above by incorporating the truststore/keystore file and public CA cert of  kafka broker.
 (Use case II and  Use case III)